h4pZ/h4pz.co/content/projects/dota2.md

 ## Preprocessing

-As Dota 2 is an online multiplayer game, any player from around the world can take part of the experience.
+As Dota 2 is an online multiplayer game, any player from around the world can take part in the experience.
 Thus, Dota 2 text messages can come from any language or even a mixture of them.
 For example, combinations of Spanish and English are not uncommon in the Americas region (from personal experience).
 This is important because the model used to measure toxicity in this work supports mostly English as the default language.
 So, as part of the preprocessing the language for each text message was inferred and tagged as a new feature in the dataset.
 The distribution of the top 20 languages can be seen in Figure 7.
 The most used languages in the game are English and Russian.
 So the first preprocessing step was to remove all the languages that weren’t tagged as English.
 The second step on the preprocessing step consisted of removing stop words, non alpha-numerical words and words that were shorter than 3 letters.

 ![img](/images/projects/dota2/message_distribution_per_match.png "Bar chart showing distribution of chat messages per Dota 2 match, with most matches having under 250 messages")
 <span class="figure-caption">Figure 3: Message distribution per match</span>